ANA Patient Registry

-1.Create a LOGIN and PASSWORD on Invitae and then register to take the Acoustic Neuroma Patient Registry.
+1.Create a LOGIN and PASSWORD on Invitae and then register to participate in the ANA Patient Registry.
 Invitae will not recognize your ANA membership login or password.

 3. Take the other four surveys: Diagnosis, General Health, Family History and Medical Care.
 You can leave the Invitae website and return to complete the surveys at a later time if necessary.

 WHY should I participate in the registry?